 Rules related to EHT MU and EHT TB PPDUs also apply to UHR MU PPDUs and UHR TB PPDUs, respectively.

-and the additional rules defined below.

-If a non-AP UHR STA receives an UHR variant User Info field in a Trigger frame in which the AID12 subfield matches its AID, then if the Trigger frame is not an MU RTS or BSRP NTB Trigger frame, the STA shall respond with a UHR TB PPDU.
-If a non-AP UHR STA receives an HE variant User Info field in a Trigger frame in which the AID12 subfield matches its AID, then if the Trigger frame is not an MU RTS or or BSRP NTB Trigger frame, the STA shall respond with an HE TB PPDU.
-If a non-AP UHR STA receives an EHT variant User Info field in a Trigger frame in which the AID12 subfield matches its AID, then if the Trigger frame is not an MU RTS or or BSRP NTB Trigger frame, the STA shall respond with an EHT TB PPDU.
+If a non-AP UHR STA receives a UHR variant User Info field in a Trigger frame in which the AID12 subfield matches the STA’s AID, then if the Trigger frame is not an MU RTS or BSRP NTB Trigger frame, the STA shall respond with a UHR TB PPDU.
+If a non-AP UHR STA receives an HE variant User Info field in a Trigger frame in which the AID12 subfield matches the STA’s AID, then if the Trigger frame is not an MU RTS or BSRP NTB Trigger frame, the STA shall respond with an HE TB PPDU.
+If a non-AP UHR STA receives an EHT variant User Info field in a Trigger frame in which the AID12 subfield matches the STA’s AID, then if the Trigger frame is not an MU RTS or BSRP NTB Trigger frame, the STA shall respond with an EHT TB PPDU.

-A non-AP UHR STA shall not send a UHR TB PPDU unless it is explicitly triggered by an AP in the operation modes described in 37.3a.2.3.2 (TXVECTOR parameters for UHR TB PPDU response to Trigger frame).
+A non-AP UHR STA shall not send a UHR TB PPDU unless the STA is explicitly triggered by an AP in the operation modes described in 37.3.2.3.2 (TXVECTOR parameters for UHR TB PPDU response to Trigger frame).

 [EHT – reference]